wetryingtodorock/getblock-docs/en/rpc-service/dot/json-rpc/dot_state_traceBlock.md

 ---
-title: dot:state_traceBlock \[POST\] {disallowed}
+title: state_traceBlock  {disallowed} - Polkadot
-description: Provides a way to trace the re-execution of a single block
+description: Example code for the state_traceBlock  {disallowed} json-rpc method. Сomplete guide on how to use state_traceBlock  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters